khataei/DYNOBAL/README.md

 It is available in English and Persian.

 ###
-There is a short toturial on how to use this software on my website, http://khataei.ca/software/dynobal.html
+There is a short toturial on how to use this software [here](https://github.com/Javad-mun/DYNOBAL/blob/master/Dynobal.pdf)

 #### Code and installation file